-What is Informational Power in Leadership: Unveiling the Potential
+What is Informational Power in Leadership?

 Informational power is a type of social power that stems from the ability to control, manipulate, and disseminate knowledge and information.
 In simplest terms, it is the power individuals or groups gain by possessing valuable information others do not have.